 Associate Judge Karen Tooko Nakasone

-She was first appointed as a Circuit Court Judge of the First Circuit (Oahu) on November 1, 2011, and served as a trial judge for nine years, in both the Civil and Criminal Divisions.
+She was first appointed by Governor Neil Abercrombie as a Circuit Court Judge of the First Circuit (Oahu) on November 1, 2011, and served as a trial judge for nine years, in both the Civil and Criminal Divisions.

 A graduate of the Boston University School of Law, Judge Nakasone served as law clerk to the Honorable Simeon R. Acoba Jr. for the Intermediate Court of Appeals.
 She then served as a criminal trial and appellate lawyer for the State Office of the Public Defender for fifteen years.